xianchaoxiu/HPR/README.md

 # HPR

-The code in this toolbox implements " Robust Sparse Phase Retrieval: Statistical Guarantee, Optimality Theory and Convergent Algorithm" by <i>J. Fan, A. Yan, X. Xiu, W. Liu</i>.
+The code in this toolbox implements "Robust Sparse Phase Retrieval: Statistical Guarantee, Optimality Theory and Convergent Algorithm" by <i>J. Fan, A. Yan, X. Xiu, W. Liu</i>.

 ### Testing